thegworld/gtx-browser/docs/gpu/gpu_testing.md

 ## Using the GPU Bots

-Most Chromium developers interact with the GPU bots in two ways:
+Most GTx Browser developers interact with the GPU bots in two ways:

 1. Observing the bots on the waterfalls.
 2. Sending try jobs to them.